clojure-finance/HKU-TDLEG-website/content/md/posts/2021-11-21-Blog-Post-WANG-Xizhuo.md

-{:title  "Blog Post-WANG Xizhuo"
- :layout :post
- :author WANG Xizhuo}

- ## Data Science in Finance - First Blog
+{:title  "Data Science in Finance - First Blog" :layout :post
+ :author "WANG Xizhuo"}

-### Work I have done these days
+## Work I have done these days
 - Composing the research proposal

   This is the first time for me to write a research proposal.
 I have included all the contents that I regarded necessary for the audience to know what the